LehlohonoloMoloi/CMPG-323-Overview---30586453/README.md

 ## Projects and Repositories
 ### {Diagram}
 I am going to create a repository for each project and tie them to one project.
+There is going to be a repository for project 2, 3, 4, and 5.

 ## Branching Strategy
 The branching strategy that will be employed in each project is that I am gonna be working on the main branch on every project.
 If a bug arises, I will then create a develop branch to fix it.